Tips to Improve Office Productivity

 Organise Your email

-During one of those time periods allocated to email checking you can also increase your sanity and easy of using your inbox by keeping it organised – especially if you get a lot of messages each day.
+During one of those time periods allocated to email checking you can also increase your sanity and ease of using your inbox by keeping it organised – especially if you get a lot of messages each day.
 Make use of the folders and filters to keep it organised and it’ll help your productivity like having a tidy desk.
 If you can achieve Inbox Zero you may just reach a level of office zen.

 An easy and efficient way to keep yourself happily involved in your tasks throughout the day is to shift your focus between tedious and repetitive tasks and those that are more engaging.
 When planning your day, give each category a time frame and alternate between the two task types for best results.